If you're considering retrofitting your home you'll need to figure how to finance it first. In this article we'll help you do just that.

 Rates from An Post start from as low as 4.9% APR.
 However, customers must be availing of an energy efficiency grant from the SEAI in order to apply.

-Loan applicant's homes must have been built prior to 2006.
+The loan applicant's homes must have been built prior to 2006.
 They must also submit an SEAI 'Declaration of Works' document with the loan application.

 €5,000 - €9,999